 What I will say is that feeding a large or giant breed puppy is a science in and of itself.

 Most giant breed puppy owners will go through two years of self-doubt, confusion, and uncertainty about what they are feeding, constantly searching for perfection that doesn’t exist.
-That said, here are a couple simple rules to follow as you are raising your large or giant breed puppy.
+That said, here are a couple of simple rules to follow as you are raising your large or giant breed puppy.

 - While there is no documented evidence that diet causes Wobblers, it is prudent for all large and giant breed dog owners to watch the weight and caloric intake of their dogs while they are growing.
 Keep your dog lean and don’t overfeed.
 Too many calories have been linked to other growth disorders in large and giant breed dogs; panosteitis, OCD, etc.

 - Pay attention to the ratio of calcium to phosphorus in the food you are feeding.
-Excess calcium and phosphorus has been linked to other growth disorders in large and giant breed dogs.
+Excess calcium and phosphorus have been linked to other growth disorders in large and giant breed dogs.
 You want the ratio of calcium to phosphorus to be close to 1:1.

 Your Dog Is Diagnosed With Wobbler Syndrome, Now What?

-The prognosis for a dog with wobbler disease depends greatly on the severity of the malformation and the amount spinal cord compression.
+The prognosis for a dog with wobbler disease depends greatly on the severity of the malformation and the amount of spinal cord compression.
 Dogs that are severely affected to the extent that they are unable to stand or walk have a guarded prognosis even with surgical intervention.